miracl/amcl/version3/js/readme.txt

 To see some running examples, load TestALL.html or BenchtestALL.html into your favourite browser.
-You might have to wait a minute or two for the scripts to complete.
+You might have to wait a few minutes for the scripts to complete.

 For TestALL.html the PIN number is 1234.